brejoc/filtra/README.md

 In its core Filtra is a Prometheus exporter that fetches all of the issues from a Github repository and provides the gathered and enriched (lead and cycle times) data as metrics.
 Those metrics are then scraped by Prometheus and visualized with Grafana.

+## Prerequisites

+To get the most out of Filtra, a baseline needs to be established.

+1. The project is using Github projects aka boards with multiple columns.
+2. One of the columns is for planned issues.
+Those are not yet "in progress".
+3. There might be a blocked column for issues people can't work on.
+4. Lead time starts with the creation of an issue.
+5. Cycle time starts when an issue was first moved out of the column for planned issues.
+6. Support issues are identified with the `l3` label.
+8. Bugs are identified with the `bugs` label.

+Currently the planned and blocked column can be set in the [config file](https://github.com/brejoc/filtra/blob/master/config.toml).

+The lables for bugs and support issues will also soon be configurable.

 ## Work In Progress

 The prometheus exporter is mostly done.
 Prometheus knows where to fetch the Metrics, but Grafana is not yet automagically showing any graphs.
 If you know how to make this happen, please ping me or open a pull request.